2015 Texas pool party incident: Incident

 On June 5, 2015, police were called to a pool party and cookout at Craig Ranch North, an upper-middle-class neighborhood in McKinney.

 Tatyana and Aryana Rhodes, African-American teens and neighborhood residents, had invited friends to the event to celebrate the end of the school year.
 Rhodes's mother, LaShauna Burks, told WFAA the party was approved by the neighborhood Homeowners Association (HoA); however, the HoA denied her claim.

 Benét Embry, an attendee and resident, witnessed "a teenage party get way out of control."
 Another witness, Sean Toon, told security guards that teens were "jumping the fence."
 Neighborhood security was called to remove those accused of trespassing.

 Attendee Miles Jai Thomas told HuffPost that the security guard "started making up rules to keep [African-American partygoers] out."
 While events were unfolding, a white woman made racist comments towards attendees.
-Tatyana Rhodes and the woman had an altercation.
+Tatyana Rhodes and the woman had an argument and a brief fight.
 Police were called to the scene as it started to escalate.

 Although the original Facebook statement by the McKinney Police Department has been deleted, Snopes cited the post:On June 5, 2015 at approximately 7:15 p.m., officers from the McKinney Police Department responded to a disturbance at the Craig Ranch North Community Pool.
 The initial call came in as a disturbance involving multiple juveniles at the location, who do not live in the area or have permission to be there, refusing to leave.
 McKinney Police received several additional calls related to this incident advising that juveniles were now actively fighting.

 First responding officers encountered a large crowd that refused to comply with police commands.
 Nine additional units responded to the scene.
 Officers were eventually able to gain control of the situation.After being asked to disperse from the pool, Becton told police corporal Eric Casebolt she needed to find her glasses.
 Texas Monthly describes the video footage:Moments later, [Becton is] thrown to the ground and grabbed by the hair.
 When two boys approach, [Casebolt] pulls his gun on them, leading the girl to scream.
-When she does so, he grabs her again by the back of the head and slams her face-first to the ground, at which point he holds her down by planting his knee on her back as she cries, “I’m not fighting you.”
-Casebolt held his gun in a "low ready" position as those attempting to intervene retreated.
+When she does so, he grabs her again by the back of the head and slams her face-first to the ground, at which point he holds her down by planting his knee on her back as she cries, "I'm not fighting you."Casebolt held his gun in a "low ready" position as those attempting to intervene retreated.
 One teen, Adrian Martin, was arrested after appearing to lunge at the officer.
 Martin says he was attempting to comfort Becton, his brother's classmate; a friend bumped into Martin and made his actions seem aggressive.

 After Casebolt pointed his gun, Martin ran away because he feared that he might be shot by police.
 He was the only person taken into custody after the incident.
 Charges were later dropped and Martin did not sue the McKinney Police Department.

 The entire event was captured on a cell phone camera by a teenager who lived in the neighborhood.